Scientific Name

 Lampranthus blandus is a succulent shrublet with erect to decumbent branches that bear fleshy, trigonous leaves.
 It can grow up to 24 inches (60 cm) tall.
 The leaves can measure up to 1 inch (2.5 cm) long and 0.15 inches (0.4 cm) wide.

 The white to pale pink flowers, which can reach up to 2 inches (5 cm) in diameter, appear solitary or in groups of 2 to 3 from mid-spring to early summer.
-The fruits have the shape of an inverted cone and contain pale brown seeds.
-They can grow up to 0.5 inches (1.3 cm) long.
+The fruits are inverted cone-shaped, contain pale brown seeds, and can grow up to 0.5 inches (1.3 cm) long.

-Lampranthus plants thrive in well-drained, poor soils and are suitable for soils with a sandy or rocky texture, although they will grow in almost any soil type.
-They tolerate exposure to salt and thrive in coastal conditions.
+Lampranthus plants thrive in well-drained, poor soils and are suitable for sandy or rocky soils, although they will grow in almost any soil type.
+They tolerate salt exposure and thrive in coastal conditions.

 Plant rooted cuttings in spring after the possibility of frost has passed.
 For trailing species, space the cuttings 6 to 24 inches (15 to 60 cm) apart, using closer spacing for quicker coverage.
 Dig a hole just a little larger than the roots at the cutting's base.
 Put the roots in the hole, cover them with soil, and tamp the soil firmly in place.
 For erect or mounding species, space them according to the mature dimensions of the particular species.